 Simply, the approach must mirror that which you want to create

 Side note: How many times have I witnessed some ‘change management’ or OD (?) approach that reflects the current state of the organization and how people usually do things in that organization, and then people say; “Well, that was a good luncheon, but it all seems the same ‘thing’ to me” or, “Here we go again…how are we going to survive this one?”

-And I don’t get such terms that are used such as ‘program’ or ‘initiative’ or whatever in trying to describe what is going on.
+And I don’t get such terms that are used such as ‘program’ or ‘initiative’ or whatever stagnant term is used in trying to describe what is going on.

 I say – don’t call it anything… don’t make a big deal about it… just do it.

 Just give people a different experience – and most of the rest will take care of itself.